-Let’s say your food blog is about “vegan recipes for athletes”, you can find and sell an eBook, online courses or anything that is related to your niche.
+Let’s say your food blog is about “vegan recipes for athletes”, you can find and sell an eBook, online courses, or anything else related to your niche.

 But not just that.
-When you are mentioning products you use to cook the food, like a blender, for instance, you can link to a blender that can be bought from Amazon.
+When you are mentioning products you use to cook your recipes (like a blender, for example), you can link to a blender that can be bought from Amazon.

 A quick look at Amazon shows that the average price of a food blender costs around $70-$100.

 That will give you a commission of about $4 – $6 per sale.
 That might not look like much, but if you manage to sell 100 blenders a month, that is already $400+ revenue from ONE product.

 And remember, there are plenty of more products that are associated with “food”:

 Amazon also offers gourmet foods and ingredients that you can sell.
 The possibilities are endless here.
 You just have to think outside the box and figure out how to sell products.

 Affiliate marketing can make you a huge income on its own but wait, there are more ways you can make money with your food blog.